eddie-energy/eddie/docs/3-extending/add-outbound-connector.md

 ## Dispatcher Servlet (web interface)

-Each outbound-connector is started in its own spring context and runs in a separate dispatcher servlet.
+Each outbound connector is started in its own spring context and runs in a separate dispatcher servlet.
-This means that each outbound-connector can serve data via HTTP to configure it or even use HTTP to send and receive documents.
+This means that each outbound connector can serve data via HTTP to configure it or even use HTTP to send and receive documents.
-The outbound-connector is available under `<hostname>:<eddie.management.server.port>/outbound-connectors/<outbound-connector-name>`.
+The outbound connector is available under `<hostname>:<eddie.management.server.port>/outbound-connectors/<outbound-connector-name>`.

 ## Beans of interest